virtual-labs/exp-measurement-of-alignment-using-autocollimator-iitkgp/README.md

 <b>Discipline | <b> Mechanical Engineering
 :--|:--|
 <b> Lab | <b>Metrology and Measurement Laboratory
-<b> Experiment|     <b>Measurement of alignment using Autocollimator / Roller Set and Experiment 8
+<b> Experiment|     <b>Measurement of flatness of a surface using Autocollimator and Experiment 8

 ### About the Experiment